-- Walking: depending on where you are staying, it is quite possible that you can reach the Vatican on foot.
-If, for example, your accommodation is close to Piazza Navona and you feel like taking a walk, you can cross the Tiber and in about half an hour you will reach St. Peter's Square; if you make a detour you can even pass by Castel Sant'Angelo first.
+- Walking: depending on where you are staying, you may well be able to get there on foot.
+If, for example, your accommodation is near Piazza Navona and you feel like taking a walk, you can cross the Tiber and in about half an hour you will reach St. Peter's Square; if you make a detour you can even pass by Castel Sant'Angelo first.
 No walk in Rome is a waste of time, but if you choose this option remember to leave early to get there at a good time.

-- By public transport: the fastest way to get to the Vatican by public transport is to take metro line A to Ottaviano S Pietro.
-If the subway is not convenient for you, there are also buses that go there and leave from Piazza dei Cinquecento or Termini station.
+- By public transport: the fastest way to get to the Vatican by public transport is to take the metro line A to Ottaviano S Pietro.
+If the metro is not convenient for you, there are also buses that go there and leave from Piazza dei Cinquecento or Termini station.

 If you want more detailed information, I have put together a guide on how to get to the Vatican.

-If you are going to buy the tickets on the official Vatican website, keep in mind that they are non-refundable and are valid only for the day you choose.
-If you like to improvise during your trips, I recommend this Hellotickets option, as it allows free cancellation; this way you will not lose your money if any mishap arises during your trip.
+If you are going to buy tickets on the official Vatican website, please note that they are non-refundable and valid only for the day you choose.
+If you like to improvise during your trips, I recommend this Hellotickets option, as it allows free cancellation; this way you will not lose your money if any setback arises during your trip.

 Ana's Traveller Tip